Ben Mines: Professional career

 On March 9, 2022, Mines signed on a season-long loan with USL Championship side Colorado Springs Switchbacks.

 Mines was released by Cincinnati following their 2022 season.

 On December 29, 2022, it was announced that Mines had joined USL Championship side Miami FC on a multi-year deal from 2023 onward.

+Mines joined USL Championship side Indy Eleven on April 11, 2024, as part of a swap deal.
+He made his debut for the Indianapolis-based club in a 4–2 home defeat to Charleston Battery on April 13, replacing team captain Tyler Gibson in the 79th minute.
+Mines was released by the team following the 2024 season.

+Mines joined USL Championship team Loudoun United FC on a one year contract on March 7, 2025, ahead of the 2025 season.
+He made his debut for the club a day later on March 8, replacing forward Abdellatif Aboukoura in the 64th minute in a 3–1 away victory over Birmingham Legion FC.